skywrite/sky/README.md

 Usage
 -----

 Don't.
 Still in major flux.
-As of version 0.4, it's getting closer to stability.
-Pages still need to be implemented and then usage for approximately 3-6 months.
-As of 2013-08, it's at least six months out from stability.
+As of 2013-08, it's at least five months out from stability.